Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: System Model, Assumptions, and the Concept of Self-Sustainability

 \begin{assumption} The inter-arrival times $\{A_i\}$ and the energy packet sizes $\{X_i\}$ are independent of each other. \end{assumption}

-Here \textbf{Assumptions 2 -- 4} essentially simplify the physical setup of our problem, whereas \textbf{Assumptions 5 -- 7} are essentially technical in nature to facilitate the mathematical analysis.
-Note that in Assumption 5, while not necessary, we have specifically assume that there is an arrival of an energy packet at time zero.
-Of all these \textbf{Assumptions 2 -- 7}, \textbf{Assumption 2} regarding the infiniteness of the battery capacity is perhaps be the most objectionable.
-However, for the time being, we shall keep it for preliminary analysis of the system.
+Here \textbf{Assumptions 2--4} essentially simplify the physical setup of our problem, whereas \textbf{Assumptions 5--7} are essentially technical in nature to facilitate the mathematical analysis.
+Note that in \textbf{Assumption 5}, while not necessary, we have specifically assumed that there is an arrival of an energy packet at time zero.
+In \tbf{Assumption 5}, the renewal process becomes a Poisson process when the inter-arrival times are exponentially distributed.
+The Poisson process can also arise as a result of superposition of common renewal processes \cite{Cox1954}.
+Thus, Poisson energy arrival can be used to model situations where multiple harvesters send energy, according to a common renewal process, to a common battery.
+Likewise, when the inter-arrival time is deterministic, the renewal process can model the slotted time models.
+Hence, the renewal process is a generalization of these special cases.

-Given these assumptions, our initial mathematical model of the energy surplus (\ref{eqn:basic-model}) simplifies to \beq U(t) = u_0 - pt + \sum_{i=0}^{N(t)} X_i. \eeq This is an instance of a random walk on real line through continuous time with downward drift.
-As shown in Fig. \ref{fig:energy-surplus-time}, the graph of $U(t)$ versus $t$ will look like a sawtooth wave with descending ramps and with random jump discontinuities.
+Given these assumptions, our initial mathematical model of the energy surplus (\ref{eqn:basic-model}) simplifies to \beq U(t) = u_0 - pt + \sum_{i=0}^{N(t)} X_i. \eeq Note that battery imperfections like self-discharge can be considered as consumption behavior.
+Equation (\ref{eqn:energy-surplus}) is an instance of a random walk on real line through continuous time with downward drift.
+As shown in Fig. \ref{fig:energy-surplus-time}, the graph of $U(t)$ versus $t$ will look like a sawtooth wave with descending ramps, with random jump discontinuities.
 The system experiences an outage just before $t = 12$.